michaeljcollinsuk/CV/README.md

 #### Teamwork

 In previous jobs I've have been part of teams that helped plan and run events for large institutions such as the University of Sheffield and London Zoo.
+I really enjoy working in a team, sharing ideas, and working to a shared goal.
 At Makers Academy I worked in small teams to produce projects I'm really proud of.
 My pair partners told me that I was always willing to help and was extremely patient with them.

 - Confident communicator, excellent listener, always adaptable.
 "The patience of a saint", [quote Sarah Crawley](https://github.com/sara6).
 - Pair programmed every day at Makers Academy, where I really honed my communication skills, and relished receiving feedback on my code.